fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 As a side note, algorithms in Julia are _absolutely beautiful_.

-Also note that the types of the triangle vertices and point vertices have been left generic under the restriction that they must be similar -- this technically isn't required, but I've left in because it has helped me catch some strange type conversion elsewhere in my code.
+Note that the types of the triangle vertices and point vertices have been left generic under the restriction that they must be similar -- this technically isn't required, but I've left in because it has helped me catch some strange type conversion elsewhere in my code.

 ### Implementing mesh intersections